All Baptisms are now taking place with a maximum of 100 people present – under new government regulations due to COVID-19

 and the third and fourth Sundays at 12.30pm at Sacred Heart, Mosman.

 Parents are required to take part in a Baptismal Preparation Session held at Sacred Heart Parish Hall.
-At this time you will complete a registration form and identify the date of the baptism.This is normally held on the 1st Sunday of each month at 4pm (please check the next session date with the parish secretary).
+At this time you will complete a registration form and identify the date of the baptism.This is normally held on the 1st Sunday of each month at 4pm (please book in for a preparation session with the parish secretary 8969 3200).

 There is no charge for the use of the church or for the services of our priests.
 However, a donation to help the priests of the Archdiocese of Sydney would be very much appreciated, and in anticipation, we thank you for your generousity.